 2. International Organizations:

-– Expert Opinions: Commentaries and expert opinions from think tank scholars provide valuable insights into current events and emerging trends in IR.
+– Expert Opinions: Experts share their thoughts on current events and trends in IR.

 Types of Knowledge in IR: